NASA-IMPACT/veda-ui/docs/content/frontmatter/layer.md

   `string`
   The colormap to use for the layer.
 One of https://cogeotiff.github.io/rio-tiler/colormap/#default-rio-tilers-colormaps
 - **minzoom**
 The minimum zoom of the layer.
-The tiles below the minzoom won't be fetched from titiler.
+Map tiles below the minzoom will not be loaded/shown.
 - **maxzoom**
 The maximum zoom of the layer.
-The tiles over the maxzoom won't be fetched from titiler.
+Map tiles over the maxzoom will not be loaded/shown.

 **bounds**